larry-dalmeida/larrydalmeida.com/content/posts/engineering-pain-register.md

 ## What Problem are We Solving and Why?

-Unchecked, risks, bottlenecks and blockers can limit the productivity of an engineering team, lead to negative business impact or result in missed deadlines.
+Unchecked risks, bottlenecks and blockers can limit the productivity of an engineering team, lead to negative business impact or result in missed deadlines.

 ### Risks